 - Unit Tests and Test Driven Development: Unit testable code leads to good software design and allows refactoring

 - Development environment: Make sure your development environment (if the software needs more than the run script), can be set up from scratch automatically.
+Minimize or avoid ramp up time, developers need to start the project.
+Whatever is important to know to get started, should be documented shortly in a kind of README.

 - Further Automation: automate all tasks you have to do more than once, this includes acceptance tests/web tests.
 Automating will not only save you time, it will make your environment more maintainable (testable).
 This implies automation of release todos.